fpmi-hci-2023/project13b-chatgpt/README.md

-# Project Name: Task Validator
+# Project Name: Task Coordinator

 ## Description
-Task Validator is a tool that facilitates the process of coordinating tasks via email based on a list of confirmations.
+Task Coordinator is a tool that facilitates the process of coordinating tasks via email based on a list of confirmations.
 It streamlines the task confirmation process and ensures efficient communication among team members.

 ## Installation
 To install the iOS application, follow these steps: